bondy-io/bondy/jepsen/jepsen.bondy/README.md

-Measured on the compose cluster (2026-09-03): partition alone and kill alone converge within 15 s; a node killed *while* partitioned (`combined`) left two replicas short at 30 s and at 60 s and converged by 120 s — the lagging replica detects a frontier gap against the restarted node, the scheduler flags a catalogue re-bootstrap only after that repeats across two complete sync rounds plus a settle, and the re-bootstrap then completes in under 30 s.
-Hence the 120 s default; a shorter `--recovery-wait` measures that tail rather than judging it.
+Measured on the compose cluster (2026-09-03): partition alone and kill alone converge within 15 s; a node killed *while* partitioned (`combined`) left two replicas short at 30 s and at 60 s and converged by 120 s.
+Tracing that run (`store/users-combined/20260903T124055.236Z`) showed the residue is not a slow anti-entropy path: every acknowledged write still missing at the end was one a node accepted in the seconds after its own restart, and the missing writes were never detected as a deficit by any peer.
+The cause is in the router, not the harness — the per-origin sequence counter is re-seeded from the live MST/WAL on restart and both are empty once compaction has run, so post-restart writes carry sequence numbers below every replica's restored applied frontier; the frontier-gap oracle cannot see them, and a peer that compacts them before a partitioned replica pulls them loses them silently.
+The 120 s "convergence" was incidental catalogue re-bootstraps (triggered by honest gaps on other origins of the same shard) copying those cells along.
+Until that is fixed, `combined` runs that stay red at any `--recovery-wait` are reporting this defect, not harness noise; the 120 s default is kept only so honest gaps have time to re-bootstrap.

 Op outcome mapping (the correctness-relevant decision, in `add-type`):
 2xx and `bondy.error.already_exists` are `:ok` (the element is in the set);